Best practices with Resource Management

 • Cost of work: This includes staff salaries and benefits, as well as overhead costs of non-billable people, rent, and other operational expenses.

-• Utilization differs per organization, but it’s typically in the range of 50% – 75%.
+• Utilization differs per organization, but it’s typically 50% – 75%.
 Higher than 75% may be unhealthy for an organization over a long period of time.

-• Profitability goals: The profit margin that the organization is aiming for.
-This differs across organizations, but is typically in the 15%-25% range.
+• Profitability goals: The profit margin that the organization aims for.
+This differs across organizations but is typically in the 15%- 25% range.

-• Fully burdened rate: The true cost per production hour for each team member, you can calculate exactly how much you need to charge per hour for that person to meet your gross profit goals on the projects.
+• Fully burdened rate: By calculating the true cost per production hour for each team member, you can calculate exactly how much you need to charge per hour for that person to meet your gross profit goals on the projects.

 • Pricing multiplier: You can multiply the hourly rate by the pricing multiplier.
 A typical pricing multiplier is between three and five.
 Multipliers vary greatly and depend on your industry.
 Research what multiplier makes the most sense for your team.

 Labor expenses and overhead expenses change over time.
-Recalculate this rate once or twice a year to make sure it’s current and adjust the bill rates for new projects as needed.
+Recalculate this rate once or twice a year to ensure it’s current and adjust the bill rates for new projects as needed.

 Calculate estimated project costs

-When presenting your clients with a price for your work, base your estimate and calculations on this external bill rate.
+Use this bill rate to provide an estimate for your clients.
 Figure out how much time it would take to complete the work and multiply that by the hourly rate.
+See an example in Estimate the budget for a new project.

-It may be better to communicate this to the client as a fixed bid and not to divulge the hourly rate calculations that went into it.
-Otherwise, it can lead to situations where you’re negotiating around every hour, rather than the value of the work performed.
-Even when project durations are unpredictable, as in software development work, for example, you can still calculate in blocks of time, and with an upper budget limit.
+It may be better to share this as a fixed bid and not include the detailed calculations that went into it.
+Otherwise, you may end up negotiating every hour, rather than the value of the work.
+Even when project durations are unpredictable, you can still calculate blocks of time with an upper budget limit.

 Set up your project budget in Resource Management